 Scar tissue forms in injured areas of our bodies and replaces cells that have been destroyed.
 It appears either inside the body or on its surface and is a normal part of the body's healing process whenever we have a significant injury.
 Scar tissue acts as a barrier and protects the place that was injured, but it unfortunately lacks the functionality of the original tissue and has low elasticity.
 On the surface of the body it may be a cosmetic problem or even be disfiguring.

 Scar tissue is made of fibrous connective tissue.
-Connective tissue supports and connects body structures and holds them in place.
-Fibrous connective tissue contains fibres made of a protein called collagen.
+This tissue supports and connects body structures and holds them in place.
+It contains fibres made of a protein called collagen.
 It also contains cells called fibroblasts, which make the collagen, as well as water and carbohydrates.

 Fibrous connective tissue is sometimes known as dense connective tissue because the collagen fibres are densely packed and there are comparatively few cells present.
 It's a normal component of the body and is present in uninjured areas.
-Researchers have discovered that the connective tissue in scars has a slightly different structure from normal fibrous connective tissue.
+Researchers have discovered that the connective tissue in scars has a slightly different structure from the normal form, however.

 Scars on the Skin

-Causes of Skin Scars: Scars may be caused by wounds such as burns, surgical incisions, physical injury, chemical injury, infections, diseases, inflammation and acne.
+Scars may be caused by wounds such as burns, surgical incisions, physical injury, chemical injury, infections, diseases, inflammation, and acne.
 Not all wounds cause scars.
-There must be significant damage to the body before scar formation is triggered.
+There must be significant damage to the body before the formation of scar tissue is triggered.
 Some people tend to form scars more easily than others, however.

 Reducing Scar Formation

-The first structure that forms in a wound is the blood clot which prevents blood loss.
-The blood clot may be replaced by scar tissue.
-Skin scarring can be reduced by making sure that the edges of a wound are brought close together during the healing process.
-When the edges of a wound gape, scar tissue will be formed to fill in the gap.
+The first structure that forms in a wound is the blood clot, which prevents blood loss.
+The clot may be replaced by scar tissue.
+Scarring can be reduced by making sure that the edges of a wound are brought close together during the healing process.
+When the edges of a wound gape, scar tissue may be formed to fill in the gap.

 Good wound dressings, good nutrition, and appropriate medications (such as antibiotics) can help to protect and defend an injured area.
 The amount of scarring and the final appearance of a scar depend mainly on genetics and age, however.
 Older people tend to scar more easily than younger people.
-Their bodies are less likely to form enough normal skin cells to replace the ones that have died in an injury.
+Their bodies may not make enough of the normal skin cells needed to replace the ones that have died.

-Although we can help our bodies to reduce scar formation, it's hard to completely avoid scars.
+Although we can discourage our body from producing scars, it's hard to completely avoid the process.
 Surgeons are well aware of the body's tendency to scar.
-They often try to make their incisions in a direction or a place that will minimize scarring or that will minimize a scar's visibility.
+They often try to make their incisions in a direction or a place that will minimize scarring or that will minimize its visibility.

 Stretch marks are a type of skin scar.
 They often develop due to stretching of the skin during rapid weight gain.
 In some cases, as in pregnancy, their formation is influenced by hormones.

-Hypertrophic Scars: In a hypertrophic scar too much collagen is made.
+In a hypertrophic scar, too much collagen is made.
 The scar forms a raised area or lump above the wounded area of the skin.
 The lump is often pink in its early stages and may be itchy.

-Keloid Scars: Keloid scars grow beyond the wound, forming a reddish tumour.
+Keloid scars grow beyond the wound, forming a reddish tumour.
 This tumour is benign (not cancerous) and consists mainly of collagen.
-Keloid scars may form as a response to injury, but in some people they form spontaneously, with no known cause.
+Keloid scars may form as a response to injury, but in some people they form spontaneously with no known cause.
 They may be itchy and create a burning sensation.

-Atrophic Scars: Atrophic scars look like pits in the skin and may be formed during skin problems such as acne and chicken pox.
-In this case, not enough connective tissue is formed to fill in the wound.
+Atrophic scars look like pits in the skin and may be formed during problems such as acne and chicken pox.
+In this type of scar, the body doesn't make enough connective tissue to fill in the wound.

-- Pressure applied to a scar or silicone sheets placed over the scar often improve its appearance.
+- Pressure applied to a scar or silicone sheets placed over the area often improve its appearance.
 These treatments flatten raised scars and make scars paler.

 - Doctors may inject corticosteroids into a raised scar to inhibit collagen synthesis and reduce inflammation.

 - Surgical techniques can remove some scars, but the body may make a fresh scar as it heals itself from the surgical wound.
-However, the new scar may look better than the old scar.
+The new scar may look better than the old one, however.

 - In dermabrasion, the surface layer of scarred skin is removed in an abrasive process.
 Laser surgery can be used to remove the raised surface of a hypertophic or keloid scar.